DUNE-DAQ/wibmod/README.md

 [`wib_server`](https://github.com/DUNE-DAQ/dune-wib-firmware/tree/master/sw) is
 listening on.

+WIB1 are also supported with the `-p [NAME] [IP]` argument.

 ### Running with nanorc

 The `wibapp` metadata can be launched using nanorc:
 ```
-nanorc/nanorc.py wibapp
+python -m nanorc wibapp
 ```
 The interactive run control can be used to send the `boot` command, to launch the WIB application.
 Follow this with `init` to start the WIB modules.

-Assuming the WIB(s) are powered and ready to receive configurations, send `conf` to load the default configuration.
-In a pinch, one can edit `wibapp/data/wibapp_conf.json` by hand to change the configuration that is sent.
-A real WIB will now be streaming data out over its fibers from all FEMBs.
+Assuming the WIB(s) are powered and ready to receive configurations, send `conf` to connect to the WIBs.
+Sending configuration settings to the WIBs requires sending a `settings` command, which `nanorc` does not currently support.
+A real WIB would then be streaming data out over its fibers from all FEMBs.

-NOTE: the `nanorc` does not allow `conf` to be sent multiple times. `quit` and start a fresh session to send another configuration.
+To change settings sent to the WIBs, one can edit `wibapp/data/wibapp_conf.json` by hand to.
+In the future, some run control database will presumably build this configuration information based on the desired detector state.

 ## TODOs

 The `WIBConfigurator` module includes all the functionality of the `WIB2Reader` developed for `artDAQ` except the ability to perform data readout using the WIB spy buffer.
 This functionality is a simplest-working-solution to WIB control.
+`ProtoWIBConfigurator` is an similarly an exact duplicate of the artDAQ functionality, and the `WIB` library developed by BU is included in this repo.

 What follows is an (incomplete) list of potential improvements for a more complete DAQ system.